Practical Homeschooling Articles / Columnists

 1,000+ free articles on how to homeschool, college at home, math, science, history, reading, unit studies, classical education, much more!

 This page is a table of contents to our online articles library arranged by author.
 Authors represented are listed to the left.
-To find what's fresh, search for the Just Added! marker.
+To find what's fresh, search for the Just Added! and New! markers.

 A Word of Advice: The articles in this section were published over a period of 15 years.
 While we do make an effort to update links as articles are posted, some articles may refer to resources that no longer exist or whose contact information or prices have changed.
 We DO NOT recommend that you order any product mentioned in these articles without first checking (via Google or some other search engine) to see if the company still exists, still is doing business at the same address, and the product still has the mentioned price.